low-earth-orbit/login-page/README.md

 - ACM (for TLS certificate)
 - CloudFront (content delivery network)
 - Cognito (authentication/user pool)
-- API gateway
+- API Gateway
 - Lambda
 - DynamoDB

-Plus HTTP, CSS, JavaScript, and Python (for Lambda function) as usual.
+Plus HTTP, CSS, JavaScript and NodeJS (for Lambda function) as usual.

 ## Security

+- User input validated & sanitized
-- Data encrypted in transit and at rest
+- Data encrypted in transit (HTTPS) and at rest (by AWS)
-- Authentication using Cognito (pretty robust)
+- User authentication using Cognito
-- User input sanitized
+- JWT for API call